-The term 'Fixed Assets' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fixed Assets' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fixed Assets refers to tangible property which are longer term holdings by their very nature.
 Companies and corporations both own and utilize them in their normal everyday business operations to produce their revenues and profits.
 They do not typically become converted back to cash or consumed any quicker than in under minimally a year time frame.
 Many corporations refer to their collective fixed assets as “the plant.”
 Classic examples of these types of assets include real estate, factories, office space and buildings, furniture, computer equipment, and other operating equipment.